DataSystemsGroupUT/DLBench/README.md

 ## This repository is divided into 3 folders:
  ### 1- CPU Experiment <br />
     * The CPU experiments are performed on a single machine running on Centos release 7.5.1804 with 32 core Intel Xeon Processor (Skylake,  IBRS) @ 2.00GHz;64 GB DIMM memory; and 240 GB SSD hard drive.
-    * For Keras, version 2.2.4 is used on Tensorflow 1.5.
+    * For Keras, version 2.2.4 is used on Tensorflow 1.11.0.
     * For Chainer, version 4.5.0 is used.
-    * For Tensorflow, version 1.5 is used.
+    * For Tensorflow, version 1.11 is used.
-    * For Pytorch, version 0.4.1 is used, For Theano, version 1.0.2 is used.
+    * For Pytorch, version 0.4.1 is used
+    * For Theano, version 1.0.2 is used.
     * For MXNet, version 1.3.0 is used.
     * It contain the CPU source code
     * The Generated graphs